 But no macronutrient is categorically bad, including carbs.
 Your carb intake is something that should be tailored to you as an individual (

 In order to make changes to their overall carb intake, some people now “cycle” their carbohydrates.

 This article provides a detailed breakdown of the science and application of carb cycling.

-Some people adjust their carb intake day-to-day, while others may do longer periods of low, moderate and high-carb diets.
+Some people adjust their carb intake from day to day, while others may do longer periods of low, moderate, and high carb intake.

-- Body Composition Goals: Some will reduce carbs during a diet, then add them back during a “muscle building” or performance phase.
+- Body composition goals: Some people will reduce carbs during a diet and then add them back during a “muscle building” or performance phase.

-- Scheduled Refeeds: Another popular approach is to do 1 or several days at a very high-carb intake to act as a “refeed” during a prolonged diet.
+- Scheduled refeeds: Another popular approach is to do 1 day or several days at a very high carb intake as a “refeed” during a prolonged diet.

-Bottom Line: Carb cycling is a dietary approach in which you manipulate carb intake depending on a variety of factors.
+Carb cycling is a dietary approach in which you manipulate your carb intake depending on a variety of factors.

 Carb cycling is a relatively new dietary approach.

 The science is primarily based on the biological mechanisms behind carbohydrate manipulation.